-Most of the areas bus services are operated my Stagecoach West, I have always been able to travel with my canine friend on many routes in the Forest.
-They charge £1 per journey for pets to travel, I think it is a shame they don’t sell doggie day riders like they do for humans.
+Most of the areas bus services are operated by Stagecoach West, I have always been able to travel with my canine friend on many routes in the Forest.
+They charge £1 per journey for pets to travel, I think it is a shame they don’t sell doggie day riders as they do for humans.

 Dog Friendly Pubs & Restaurants in The Forest of Dean

-Finding a dog friendly place to eat and drink can sometimes be a challenge, so we have built this section from my own research with puppy in tow.
+Finding a dog-friendly place to eat and drink can sometimes be a challenge, so we have built this section from my own research with the puppy in tow.
 This includes Forest of Dean restaurants, pubs, cafes and other eateries.
 Some places allow canine guests inside, others limited to outdoor areas only and some embrace the concept and have treats and water bowls for dogs.

 Miners Arms Whitecroft

-A pub that I have visited a few times and always welcoming, service good food and provide good service.
+A pub that I have visited a few times and always welcoming, serving good food and provide good service.
 Our canine friends are allowed inside and in both front and rear gardens.
-I would love to return for a meal out and try their mixed grill which includes; Lamb chop, steak, sausage, gammon with home-made chips, onion rings, tomato, and mushrooms. https://www.theminersarmswhitecroft.com/
+I would love to return for a meal out and try their mixed grill which includes; Lambchop, steak, sausage, gammon with home-made chips, onion rings, tomato, and mushrooms. https://www.theminersarmswhitecroft.com/